lowerbarriers/finished-starter/collections/_posts/2009-01-05-week-2-encyclopedia-by-letters.md

   25. —
   26. —

 The impression I got from Jonathan Alter's [The Defining Moment](http://www.worldcat.org/oclc/63680088?tab=details#tabs) (or maybe it was a PBS special) was that FDR remained isolationist as late as his 1940 campaign.
 Even so, it seems people were derided for being isolationist and/or pacifist earlier than that.
 The things you learn!
 BTW, did you know Charles Lindbergh was born in Detroit?

 Altogether, it's a neat little two-volume set.

-[Week 1 note: I had a Turk-free weekend.
-When I've completed 8 hours, I'll post the final tally].
+Week 1 note: I had a Turk-free weekend.
+When I've completed 8 hours, I'll post the final tally.